skip to main content

 About 4G LTE internet

-Unlike a wireless plan, 4G LTE internet plans generally come with unlimited data and a free internet gateway, which functions as a combo modem and router.
+Fixed wireless internet plans that rely on 4G networks generally come with unlimited data and a free internet gateway, which functions as a combo modem and router.

-4G LTE home internet is one of the most widely available types of internet and can be a definite improvement if you’ve got a slow dial-up, DSL, or an expensive satellite plan.
-It’s a popular choice in rural areas.
-That said, it’s still one of the slowest choices.
-If you have other internet options, you can usually get a much faster speed for the same price.
+This type of wireless home internet is one of the most widely available types of internet and can be a definite improvement if you’ve got a slow dial-up, DSL, or an expensive satellite plan.
+It’s a popular choice in rural areas, but not as fast as cable or fiber internet.
+It may cost about the same, so take your time to consider all your options.

-AT&T Air plans are a little harder to get because they were originally offered only to previous AT&T DSL customers.
-They also cost a little more per month than Verizon and T-Mobile plans, but AT&T is known for its robust 4G network in rural areas.
+AT&T Air costs a little more per month than Verizon and T-Mobile plans, but AT&T is known for its robust 4G network in rural areas.
 It maintains that network as part of its role in providing emergency service for first responders in many parts of the country.

 Enter your zip to compare plans.